maharmstone/btrfs/README.md

 First, a disclaimer:

-This software is in active development - YOU USE IT AT YOUR OWN RISK.
-I take NO RESPONSIBILITY for any damage it may do to your filesystem.
-DO NOT USE THIS DRIVER UNLESS YOU HAVE FULL AND UP-TO-DATE BACKUPS OF ALL YOUR DATA.
-Do not rely on Btrfs' internal mechanisms: SNAPSHOTS ARE NOT BACKUPS, AND DO NOT RULE OUT THE POSSIBILITY OF SILENT CORRUPTION.

-In other words, assume that the driver is going to corrupt your entire filesystem, and you'll be pleasantly surprised when it doesn't.

-However, having said that, it ought to be suitable for day-to-day use.
+You use this software at your own risk.
+I take no responsibility for any damage it may do to your filesystem.
+It ought to be suitable for day-to-day use, but make sure you take backups anyway.

 Everything here is released under the GNU Lesser General Public Licence (LGPL);
 see the file LICENCE for more info.
 You are encouraged to play about with the source code as you will, and I'd appreciate a note (mark@harmstone.com) if you come up with anything nifty.
-On top of that, I'm open to relicensing the code if you've a burning desire to use it on a GPL or commercial project, or what have you - drop me a line and we'll talk.

 See at the end of this document for copyright details of third-party code that's included here.